 Well, we know who’s been rummaging in the vegetable patch now!
-This naughty bunny makes a great pal for cheeky little scamps who just can’t resist raiding the kitchen – who knows what kind of mischief they’ll get up to?
+This naughty Easter bunny makes a great pal for cheeky little scamps who just can’t resist raiding the kitchen – who knows what kind of mischief they’ll get up to?
 It’s the ultimate easy Easter craft which will have you hopping into the weekend.

 • 40 x 30cm (15¾ x 117/8″) piece of grey or brown felt for main body and ears